back-2-hack/pasgen/README.md

 # pasgen
-Generate Every possible Combination from a word
+Generates Every possible Combination from a word

                                 Press ctrl + c to stop the Program.